Special/Invited Session Proposals

 - Once accepted into the DAC program, each speaker can submit a manuscript (up to a maximum of 4 pages) for the DAC conference proceedings.
 It is also possible for all the speakers in a session to submit a joint manuscript for the proceedings.
 Invited papers are required to include the word “Invited” as a prefix to the title.

 - The session organizer and/or chair should not be a co-author of the paper(s).
 Speakers should be luminaries in the field, and that places them in a different position.
 Organizers have a lot of control in the shape of the sessions, and cannot be directly involved in a possible paper.

 - In the acceptance letter, guidelines will be provided for paper templates, IEEE copyright form instructions and registration details.

-- IEEE holds the copyright for the DAC 2023 proceedings.
+- ACM holds the copyright for the DAC 2024 proceedings.

 |back to top|

-One author of each accepted paper that is submitted to DAC for publication in the official conference proceedings is required by IEEE to sign a copyright form.
-Please note that paper copyright forms are no longer accepted and IEEE does not accept any addendum to their forms.
+One author of each accepted paper that is submitted to DAC for publication in the official conference proceedings is required by ACM to sign a copyright form.

 |back to top|

 Frequently Asked Questions

 DAC special sessions are part of the technical program and occupy a time slot of either 1.5 or 2 hours.
 Each special session has an organizer, a moderator (which can also be the Special Session Chair) and an opportunity for three or more participants to speak in a room with theater-style seating with a seated audience of up to 250 people.